Modules

 numeratorstring

 For ratio metrics, the column used for ratio calculations in the format: `table.column`.
-For derived ratio metrics, the identifier of the metric used as the numerator.
+For derived ratio metrics, a reference to the numerator metric: a metric identifier, or an object with format `{ metric, slice? }`.

 Requiredderived-ratio, ratio